HIERARCHY OF THE REALM

 During the Age of Neltinus, a group of mountain dwarves experimented with earth magic in order to create passages, mine for precious metals, and defeat kobolds and goblins.
 The magic stirred something nefarious within those who used it.
 These dwarves lost their good nature, which alarmed the rest of the mountain dwarves.
 The group of mountain dwarves were expelled from Tolan and its surrounding areas.

-It is believed these grey dwarves migrated westward and are believed to live in mountains beyond the White Water River.
+It is believed these grey dwarves migrated far westward in mountains beyond the White Water River.
 Nothing else is known about these morally compromised dwarves.

 Lings